 Application deadline: Once preliminary applications are accepted, full applications should be submitted at least four months in advance of anticipated project dates.

 New York City Teaching Fellows

-The NYC Teaching Fellows program recruits and prepares high-quality, dedicated individuals to become teachers who raise student achievement in the New York City classrooms that need them most.
-Fellows engage in a 6-week intensive pre-service training program the summer before the beginning of the school year.
+The NYC Teaching Fellows program recruits and prepares high-quality, dedicated individuals to to teach in classrooms that need them most.
+Fellows engage in a six-week intensive pre-service training program in the summer prior to the school year.
 Fellows receive a stipend of $2,500 to help with living expenses during the training period.
 They then continue their education through a subsidized master's degree program while teaching at a New York City public school.

 NPR Kroc Fellowship

 The NPR Kroc Fellowship is designed to identify and train the next generation of public radio journalists.
 Three fellows are chosen each year to participate in an intensive program at NPR and member stations.
 Candidates must have just completed college or graduate school, or have earned a degree no more than one year prior to December 31.
 They do not need journalism or radio experience but must demonstrate exceptional potential and drive.
 Fellows receive hands-on training in every aspect of public radio journalism for both radio and the Web.
 Fellows work primarily at NPR headquarters in Washington D.C.

 Oxfam CHANGE Initiative